jecheverri92/BackendTest_CondorLabs/README.md

 ```

-## Development server
+## 2) Development server
 ---------
-dependences and launch this application using.
+Install dependences and launch this application using.

 ```
 npm install
-npm
+npm run dev
-ng serve -o
 ```

 This will launch a LocalServer @ [http://localhost:3000](http://localhost:300).
 You can go.

-## Rest Api Documentation
+## 3)Rest Api Documentation

+You can use Postman to test the apiRest

 https://documenter.getpostman.com/view/5366831/Rztmsoqi